UofUEpiBio/PHS7045-advanced-programming/README.md

 # PHS 7045: Advanced Programming — Fall 2026

 Welcome to Advanced Programming in R and HPC!
-The instructors are [George G. Vega Yon, Ph.D.](mailto:george.vegayon@utah.edu) and [Thi-Mui Pham, Ph.D.](mailto:u6045188@utah.edu).
+The instructors are [George G. Vega Yon, Ph.D.](mailto:george.vegayon@utah.edu) and [Thi Mui Pham, Ph.D.](mailto:u6045188@utah.edu).
 You can find the <a href="https://raw.githubusercontent.com/UofUEpiBio/PHS7045-advanced-programming/main/syllabus.md" target="_blank" rel="noopener">Fall 2026 syllabus</a>.
 Readings for each session can be found in the GitHub issues associated with them.

 ## Contents